oracle/rwloadsim/docs/ERRORLIST.md

 The nostatistics statement only has an effect inside a declared proedure.

 ### RWL-322 error: "user requested break"
-The $ora01013:break option is in effect and ctrl-c has caused a break.
+The $ora01013:break directive is in effect and ctrl-c has caused a break.
+You need to also have a $ora01013:reset directive later in your rwl program to allow any clean up procedures to be called.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.